BIOL275-MSUM/eda-emilymiller24/SAC-Poster.md

 project, titled EDA.
 To which I then put into the data folder so that all of my data was in one place.

+Now I have three data files to use, one for poverty, and two for the unemployment rate since I split them in half.
+To start it off, I took my poverty data table and read it using the read\_excel function.
+I then filtered out the LocationType column so that it only had results with County in them.
+I did the same thing with the column DataFormat so that it only had Percent.

+I then loaded in the two unemployment rate data sets, naming them Unemprate 1 and Unemprate 2.
+I took the two data sets and joined them so they were on one data set, to which I named unemployment.

+I changed the name of the column Year/Month so that it was just year and turned that column into an integer.
+To get the columns I need for the rest of my project, I used the select function and chose the year, county and unemployment columns.

+I then went back to the poverty data set and selected the TimeFrame, Location and Data columns.
+To which I then renamed so they would match the unemployment table.
+I changed TimeFrame to year, Location to county, and Data to poverty.

+I then took the unemployment data set and used the mutate function to get rid of the space and the word county from the county column.
+So that it didn’t say county after every single one.
+So that it would combine with the poverty data set later on.

+I also had to change the county Saint Louis, to St. Louis in the unemployment data set so that it matched the poverty one.

+After that was done, I went back to the poverty data set and used the mutate function to change the year as an integer and make sure poverty was a numeric property.

+Now, all of the columns are labeled the same thing in both the poverty and unemployment data sets.
+I combined the data sets and labeled the new data set pe.
+Now all of my data is on one set and I’m ready to start analyzing it.

 ## Results

 ## Discussion